adobe/aem-headless-client-js/README.md

 If `auth` param is an array, expected data is ['user', 'pass'] pair, and Basic Authorization will be ued

-If `auth` is not defined, env variables will be checked for AEM_TOKEN || AEM_USER && AEM_PASS

-If `auth` is not defined, and env variables are not set, Authorization header will not be set
+If `auth` is not defined, Authorization header will not be set

 #### DEV token and service credentials